Barry1701/Royal_Battleship_Game/README.md

 ### _Solved Bugs_

-* "I encountered a deployment issue initially as I had generated a list of requirements but I did not installed any dependencies beforehand, making the requirements list unnecessary.
+* I encountered a deployment issue initially as I had generated a list of requirements but I did not installed any dependencies beforehand, making the requirements list unnecessary.

 * I had some typos and indentation issues.

 ## Remaining Bugs

-* No remaining bugs
+* No remaining bugs.

 ## Validator Testing

-* No errors were returned from pep8ci.herokuapp.com
+* No errors were returned from pep8ci.herokuapp.com.

 ## Deployment